swarrington1/swarrington1.github.io/_pages/cv.md

 Current Position
 ======
 Research Fellow in the [CoNI Lab](https://spmic-uon.github.io/conilab/), University of Nottingham, researching brain-behaviour associations and developing standardised and automated tractography tools.
+Funded by the ERC.

 Education